Insignia Learning Cookie Notice

-These cookies collect information about how you use a website, for example which pages you go to most often and if you get any error messages from certain pages.
-These cookies don’t gather information that identifies you.
+These cookies collect information about how you use a website, for example, which pages you go to most often and if you get any error messages from certain pages.
+These cookies don’t gather the information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how our website works.
 These cookies are not used to target you with online advertising.
-Without these cookies we can’t learn how our website is performing and make relevant improvements that could better your browsing experience.
+Without these cookies, we can’t learn how our website is performing and make relevant improvements that could better your browsing experience.

 We use these to provide adverts on our sites that we believe are more relevant to you.
 Without these cookies, online adverts you encounter will be less relevant to you and your interests.
-We also enable some advertising partners to set cookies specifically to enable them to analyse advertising campaign performance.
+We also enable some advertising partners to set cookies specifically to enable them to analyze advertising campaign performance.

 Learn More Opt Out

-We may set cookies on certain third party sites that we advertise on to identify you as having visited that site if you later visit our website, and will serve targeted advertising based on this information.
+We may set cookies on certain third-party sites that we advertise on to identify you as having visited that site if you later visit our website, and will serve targeted advertising based on this information.